Legislators mull pulling legal ads from newspapers

 TRENTON - Thursday, December 15, 2016

-Richard Vezza, center, editor and publisher of The Star-Ledger, testifies at a Legislative hearing on bill S2855/A4429, an update of a six-year-old proposal that would allow government agencies and municipalities to post notices on websites rather than printed newspapers.
-At left is Steve Parker, owner of New Jersey Hills Media Group and at right, New Jersey Press Association attorney Tom Cafferty.
+Richard Vezza, left, editor and publisher of The Star-Ledger, testifies at a Legislative hearing on bill S2855/A4429, an update of a six-year-old proposal that would allow government agencies and municipalities to post notices on websites rather than printed newspapers.
+At right is New Jersey Press Association's attorney Tom Cafferty in back at center is Steve Parker, owner of New Jersey Hills Media Group.

 (Michael Mancuso | For NJ.com)